pmem/pmdk/doc/pmempool/pmempool-feature.1.md

 /sys/bus/nd/devices/ndbus*/region*/namespace*/resource
 ```

 It is possible to use poolset as *file* argument.
-But poolsets with remote
-replicas are not supported.

 ##### Available options: #####